Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Tensor-frames

 for every subset $S\subseteq P$.
 In particular, $P$ has a maximum element $\top=\mathsf{inf}(\emptyset)=\mathsf{sup}(P)$.
 A {\it morphism} of suplattices is a map preserving suprema $\phi:P\to Q$.
 In particular, $\phi(\bot)=\bot$.
 Every morphism of suplattices $\phi:P\to Q$ has a right adjoint $\phi_*:Q\to P$ given by

 for every $y\in Q$.
 The map $\phi_*$ preserves infima.

-\begin{definition} A {\it tensor lattice} or {\it $\otimes$\=/lattice } is suplattice $Q$ equipped with a commutative monoid structure $(Q,\star,1)$ for which the product $\star: Q\times Q\to Q$, preserves suprema in each variable.
+\begin{definition} A (commutative) {\it tensor-lattice}, or {\it $\otimes$\=/lattice}, is a suplattice $Q$ equipped with a commutative monoid structure $(Q,\star,1)$ for which the product $\star: Q\times Q\to Q$ preserves suprema in each variable.
 If $P$ and $Q$ are $\otimes$\=/lattices, we shall say that a map $\phi:P\to Q$ is a {\it morphism} if it is both a morphism of suplattices and a morphism of monoids.
 We denote by $\TLattice$ the category of $\otimes$\=/lattices. \end{definition}

 Let us spell out the notion of $\otimes$\=/lattice.
 By definition, the map $a\star(-): Q\to Q$ preserves suprema for every $a\in Q$.
 Thus, we have

 for every subset $S\subseteq Q$.
 It follows that the map $a\star(-): Q\to Q$ has a right adjoint, denoted $a\div (-):Q\to Q$, and called the {\it division} by $a\in Q$.
 For every $a,b,c\in Q$ we have